Plecanatide

 Plecanatide, sold under the brand name Trulance, is a medication for the treatment of chronic idiopathic constipation (CIC) and irritable bowel syndrome with constipation.
+It is available in India under the brand name Plectide (OQM Div, MSN Laboratories, India).
 Plecanatide is an agonist of guanylate cyclase-C. Plecanatide increases intestinal transit and fluid through a buildup of cGMP.

 Medical uses

-As of January 2017, plecanatide is approved in the United States for the treatment of chronic idiopathic constipation in adults.
+As of January 2017, plecanatide is approved in the United States for the treatment of chronic idiopathic constipation in adults. later it was also approved for irritable bowel syndrome with constipation (IBS-C).

 The presence of this condition is determined using the Rome III diagnostic criteria for chronic constipation which requires that the patient meet stool frequency, stool consistency, incomplete evacuation, and straining requirements in addition to not being a likely candidate for irritable bowel syndrome.
 The symptoms should also have been present for at least three of the last six months to establish the chronic nature of the condition before treatment with plecanatide is indicated.

 Plecanatide has been shown to be safe and effective.
 It has shown to be at least equally as effective as its main competitor, linaclotide (brand name Linzess), but has been shown to have a lower rate of diarrhea as an adverse drug reaction.

+Dosage and administration

+The recommended dosage of plecanatide is 3 mg taken by mouth once daily.

+A plecanatide tablet can be taken with or without food and should be swallowed whole.
+For adults with swallowing difficulties, plecanatide tablets can be crushed and administered orally either in apple sauce or with water or administered with water via a nasogastric or gastric feeding tube.